rodolfodpk/myeslib2/README.md

 ---------- | --------------
 logging    | sl4j
 DI         | javax.inject
-validation | Guava preconditions
+validation | guava preconditions
-fixjava    | Lombok and AutoValue (TODO decide about this)
+fixjava    | lombok and autoValue (TODO decide about this)

 2) Then create another project for your API client.
 You may have myeslib-example-client as template.
 Mandatory dependencies: your api project and also:
 ```